Nikhilkushw/Logging/README.md

      - pg-hstore: Serialize and deserialize JSON data to hstore format for PostgreSQL.
      - Sequelize: A promise-based Node.js ORM for PostgreSQL, MySQL, SQLite, and other databases.
      - Winston: A versatile logging library for Node.js applications.
 _____________________________________________________________________________________________________________
-   - index.js:

-     - This is the entry point of the application.
-     - It initializes the Express application and sets up middleware (such as body-parser, morgan).
-     - It imports required modules (express, body-parser, morgan, etc.).
-     - It connects to the PostgreSQL database using Sequelize.
-     - It defines routes by importing the router from router/route.js.
-     - It starts the Express server to listen for incoming requests on a specified port.

-   - config/database.js:

-     - This file exports a Sequelize instance configured to connect to the PostgreSQL database.
-     - It defines the database credentials (username, password, host, dialect) required for establishing the connection.

-   - config/logger.js:

-     - This file exports a Winston logger instance.
-     - It configures the logger to write logs to separate files based on the log level (info.log for info logs and error.log for error logs).

-   - CURD_Operation.js:

-     - This file exports controller functions for handling CRUD operations.
-     - It defines functions like getById, post, put, deletData, each corresponding to a CRUD operation.
-     - Each function interacts with the database (using Sequelize models) to perform the respective CRUD operation.
-     - It also logs relevant information using the Winston logger instance.

-   - module/client.js:

-     - This file exports a Sequelize model definition for the client table in the database.
-     - It defines the structure of the client table, including attributes like name, email, password, etc.

-   - router/route.js:

-     - This file exports an Express router instance.
-     - It defines route handlers for different HTTP endpoints.
-     - It imports controller functions from CURD_Operation.js and assigns them to corresponding routes (GET, POST, PUT, DELETE).